markbucklin/dissertation/prospectusv5.md

     field-of-view.

-Online streamed processing, as specified by Aim 2, addresses the issues of processing and storing large data-sets directly.
-This would make the longer procedures necessary for sufficient learning from large networks possible.
+Online streamed processing, as specified by Aim 2, addresses the issues of processing and storingfvy for sufficient learning from large networks possible.
 Additionally, I propose a strategy in the Aim 3 methods section by which incorporating this online processing stream into stimulus-response-type experiments could help correct *limited sampling